 In the present day propolis is of great interest to scientists, who since the 1970s have sought to unlock the hidden secrets of propolis which never cease to surprise us.
 Numerous studies have been carried out, little by little revealing everything that this incredible resin can offer us.

 Numerous products presenting propolis as an active ingredient are available on the market (notably sprays, lozenges or syrups for the throat), and these may have a very mild taste.

 If this is the case, don’t attribute this smoothness to propolis!
 What you should know first and foremost is the good, effective propolis is spicy in the mouth – this attests to its action!

-Propolis and its gourmet, resinous flavour
+Propolis and its sweet, resinous flavour

 In comparison with honey, propolis may be less pleasant on the palate.
 Less sweet than honey, the taste of propolis is not bad: with a natural flavour, it has notes of vanilla and hyacinth, reminiscent of natural softwood forests.
-Propolis is also available in different forms, to adapt to all consumption preferences and allow all benefits to be enjoyed in a pleasant way!
+Propolis is also available in different forms, to adapt to all consumption preferences and allow all benefits to be enjoyed in a pleasant way.

 Changing colour depending on the plants from which it is extracted